fsprojects/fantomas/docs/docs/end-users/FAQ.md

 At the time of writing we are in `beta` and consider **version five** to be **production ready**.

+## Why exit code 99 for a failed format check?

+No real reason, it was [suggested](https://github.com/fsprojects/fantomas/pull/655#discussion_r374849907) by the contributor [lpedrosa](https://github.com/lpedrosa).
+It also reminds us of a certain Jay-Z song 😉.

 ## Can I make a design suggestion?
 TODO